phillips109/tax-bash/README.md

 Go up to ~/FormFactory/T22/ where you will find the file mkT22tar.sh file which will create the tar file of 7App in a directory called T23.

+## See CONTRIBUTING.md for directions on how to move the program to your computer.